Self-Organized Higgs Criticality: Preliminaries: The Frustrated Dilaton

-As no lower value of $f$ is allowed, the potential is simply minimized at this point.
-We note that the dilaton potential does not enforce the relation between the VEVs, which is instead specified by some dynamics that is part of the UV completion of the dilaton effective theory.
+We note that the dilaton potential itself does not enforce the relation between the VEVs, which is instead specified by some dynamics that is part of the UV completion of the dilaton effective theory.
 This can create a puzzle from the perspective of the low energy theorist, which sees only the total breaking scale $f$, not the interrelations between the individual $f$'s that contribute.
 The low energy observer would think that $f = 0$ should minimize the pure quartic potential, but instead the theory gets ``trapped" at a larger $f$.
 Of course these relations between VEVs would require some breaking of scale invariance, and the potential would not be precisely quartics.

 There may be a connection here to the concept of frustrated phase separation in condensed matter physics, a phenomenon where (for example) high $T_\textnormal{c}$ superconductivity is blocked due to long range Coulomb interactions, and the theory resolves the tension by creating an intermediate phase which spontaneously breaks translation invariance, creating ``stripes"~\cite{stripes}.
 Here, Higgs condensation may be blocked by quasi-long range dilaton interactions, and there may be some analog of these striped phases that resolves the frustration that is important for cosmology.